WebAssembly/design/FutureFeatures.md

 The MVP limits modules to at most one memory and at most one table (the default ones) and there are only operators for accessing the default table and memory.

-After the MVP and after [GC reference types](https://github.com/WebAssembly/design/issues/1079) have been added, the default limitation can be relaxed so that any number of tables and memories could be imported or internally defined and memories/tables could be passed around as parameters, return values and locals.
+After the MVP and after [GC reference types][future garbage collection] have been added, the default limitation can be relaxed so that any number of tables and memories could be imported or internally defined and memories/tables could be passed around as parameters, return values and locals.
 New variants of `load`, `store`